carbonfive/spraygun-react-ts/README.md

 ## Task reference

 - **`yarn start`** starts the development server listing on port 3000.
-Changes to .js or .scss files automatically refresh in the browser.
+Changes to .ts or .scss files automatically refresh in the browser.
 - **`yarn test`** runs tests in "watch" mode, automatically focusing on tests or code that were modified since the last commit.
 Press the `a` key after the test runner has started to watch all tests in the project.
 - **`yarn test:coverage`** runs all tests, prints coverage stats, and then exits.
 - **`yarn lint`** runs all ESLint checks and then exits.